NCEAS/eml/docs/eml-about-this-site.md

 $ cd docs
 $ R -f 'build_book.R'
 $ cd ..
-$ git add dist
-$ git commit
-$ git pull --rebase
-$ git push
 ```

+At this point, you have a local copy of the documentation built that you can view
+in a web browser.

 ## Deploying the site

-Once the changes are committed and pushed in the dist directory, it is ready to
+Once the changes are committed in the docs directory, it is ready to
 be deployed on the web by pushing the files to the `gh_pages` branch.
 Publishing
 `gh_pages` content to the web is currently handled
 by [Netlify](https://app.netlify.com/sites/ecometadata/overview)
 which publishes the site to the custom domain
 [https://eml.ecoinformatics.org](https://eml.ecoinformatics.org).
 To deploy a new
-version of the site, first edit, build, and commit the site to the `master` branch
+version of the site, first edit and commit the site changes to the `master` branch
 as described in the previous section, and then deploy the site using the provided
 deployment shell script which updates the `gh_pages` branch for you: